 Why it fails

-The reason you face those problems is word splitting and the fact that quotes expanded from variables don't act as quotes, but are just ordinary characters.
+The reason you face those problems is the fact that word splitting is quite simple and doesn't lend itself to complex cases, and the fact that quotes expanded from variables don't act as quotes, but are just ordinary characters.

 does not call the function foo()